sanjirhabib/fox/speed/readme.md

 # Speed Comparison Test
 A bunch of micro benchmarks.

-Recursive fibonacci calculations programs in different languages.
+Recursive fibonacci calculation in different languages.
 Fox apps provide fastest speed, at lower binary and source size.
 Which is not surprising as fox code is just C.